Robin Wall Kimmerer

 The Intelligence of Plants

 Robin Wall Kimmerer is the State University of New York Distinguished Teaching Professor at the SUNY College of Environmental Science and Forestry in Syracuse.
 She is founding director of the Center for Native Peoples and the Environment.
+She works with tribal nations on environmental problem-solving and sustainability.
+Part of that work is about recovering lineages of knowledge that were made illegal in the policies of tribal assimilation which did not fully end in the U.S. until the 1970s.
 Her books include Gathering Moss: A Natural and Cultural History of Mosses and Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants.

-Krista Tippett, host: “Why is the world so beautiful?”
-This is a question Robin Wall Kimmerer pursues as a botanist and also a member of the Citizen Potawatomi Nation.
-She’s the author of the beloved book Braiding Sweetgrass.
-She’s written, “Science polishes the gift of seeing, indigenous traditions work with gifts of listening and language.”
-An expert in moss — a bryologist — she describes mosses as the “coral reefs of the forest.”
-She opens a sense of wonder and humility for the intelligence in all kinds of life we are used to naming and imagining as inanimate.
+Krista Tippett, host: Few books have been more eagerly passed from hand to hand with delight in these last years than Robin Wall Kimmerer’s Braiding Sweetgrass.
+I interviewed her in 2015, and it quickly became a much-loved show, as her voice was just rising in common life.
+She is a botanist and also a member of the Citizen Potawatomi Nation.
+She’s written, “Science polishes the gift of seeing; Indigenous traditions work with gifts of listening and language.”
+An expert in moss, a bryologist, she describes mosses as “the coral reefs of the forest.”
+She opens a sense of wonder and humility for the intelligence in all kinds of life that we are used to naming and imagining as inanimate.

 Tippett: I’m Krista Tippett, and this is On Being.